atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 ---

-## 3. Using Option 1: Update Account Factory VPC Settings
+## 3. Using Option 1: Customize Account Factory Network Configuration

-If you choose to use the AWS Control Tower Account Factory’s built-in support for creating basic VPCs, see the section “Configuring Account Factory with Amazon Virtual Private Cloud Settings” in the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) documentation for setting up the parameters for your initial set of VPCs.
+If you choose to use the AWS Control Tower Account Factory’s built-in support for creating basic VPCs, customize the network configuration options:

 1. As a cloud administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **master** account.